 #2007 - Teen-A-Rama - Fees are collected from all youth and teen programs offered by the town and placed into this fund.
-Expenditures include staffing, basketballs, exercise & fitness equipment, contracted #2002 - Cirillo Youth Theatre - The Cirillo Youth Theatre serves Windsor's youth with theatre opportunities within the town.
-Revenues are obtained through user fees, ticket sales and donations. #2004 - Fran Elligers Memorial Fund - Donations into this fund will be used to provide scholarships and pay for expenditures associated with the Pee Wee and Junior Theater. services for speakers and magicians, etc.
+Expenditures include staffing, basketballs, exercise & fitness equipment, contracted #2004 - Fran Elligers Memorial Fund - Donations into this fund will be used to provide scholarships and pay for expenditures associated with the Pee Wee and Junior Theater. services for speakers and magicians, etc.